-PCA is a drug free Zone.
-While on PCA's premises or related activities off PCA's premises, no adult may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs.
-The legal use of prescribed drugs on the property is only permitted if it does not impair an individual's ability to act in a safe manner, that does not endanger other individuals.
+PCA is a drug-free zone.
+While on PCA's premises or related activities off PCA's premises, no student or adult may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs.
+The legal use of prescribed drugs on the property is only permitted if it does not impair an individual's ability to act in a safe manner and does not endanger other individuals.